Behavioral & Cognitive Disorders

-Chronic inflammatory polyradiculoneuropathy.
-CIDP is characterized by symmetric weakness and distal sensory loss with areflexia and presents with a relapsing-remitting or chronic progressive course (for more information, see the Chronic inflammatory demyelinating polyradiculoneuropathy article).
-It is the most common treatable chronic neuropathy worldwide, affecting up to 9 in 100,000 patients (82).
+Chronic inflammatory demyelinating polyradiculoneuropathy.
+CIDP is characterized by weakness, sensory loss, and areflexia and presents with a relapsing-remitting or chronic progressive course (for more information, see the Chronic inflammatory demyelinating polyradiculoneuropathy article).
+It is the most common treatable chronic neuropathy worldwide, affecting up to 9 in 100,000 patients (105).
 Two different and complementary mechanisms have been proposed in CIDP pathogenesis.
 Some authors propose a role for an antibody-mediated pathogenesis supported by: (1) reports that up to 30% of patients have antibodies against myelin proteins, (2) reports that there is deposition of immunoglobulin and complement in sural nerve biopsies, and (3) therapeutic response to intravenous immunoglobulins and plasma exchange.

-Other authors have found T cell and macrophage infiltration on sural nerve biopsies; this, along with data from animal models, suggests a role of cellular immunity in CIDP pathogenesis (69).
+Other authors have found T cell and macrophage infiltration on sural nerve biopsies; this, along with data from animal models, suggests a role of cellular immunity in CIDP pathogenesis (90).

 Multifocal motor neuropathy.
-Multifocal motor neuropathy is a rare chronic neuropathy characterized by slow progression of distal asymmetric weakness in 1 or more limbs, usually the hands.
+Multifocal motor neuropathy is a rare chronic motor neuropathy characterized by slow progression of distal asymmetric weakness in one or more limbs, usually the hands.
 Sensory function is often preserved, but some patients may complain of mild sensory disturbances.
 Distal muscle atrophy is frequent, and the differential diagnosis with motor neuron diseases may be difficult.
 Electrophysiologic studies display demyelinating features and, characteristically, conduction blocks.
 Up to 40% of patients have IgM antibodies against GM1 ganglioside, suggesting an autoimmune origin.
 Some studies suggest that these antibodies are pathogenic and can fix complement.
 Without treatment, multifocal motor neuropathy can lead to significant disability.
 Therefore, early recognition and treatment are crucial to avoid disability.
 For more information, see the Motor and multifocal motor neuropathies article.

 Paraproteinemic neuropathies.
-Up to 10% of patients with a polyneuropathy of unknown origin have a monoclonal gammopathy, also called paraproteinemia (68).
+Up to 10% of patients with a polyneuropathy of unknown origin have a monoclonal gammopathy, also called paraproteinemia (89).
 However, only 5% to 28% of patients with a monoclonal gammopathy are associated with a polyneuropathy.
 Polyneuropathies associated with monoclonal gammopathies usually develop as slowly progressive, mainly sensory-ataxic, symmetric, distal polyneuropathies and can be either axonal or demyelinating.
 Monoclonal gammopathies are caused by monoclonal plasma cells, which expand and secrete a relative excess of a nonfunctional immunoglobulin.
 Monoclonal gammopathies can be made of IgG, IgM, and IgA subclasses.
 IgG monoclonal gammopathies are the most frequent in the general population, but IgM monoclonal gammopathies predominate in patients with associated polyneuropathy.
 Fifty percent of monoclonal IgM-associated polyneuropathies have IgM antibodies against myelin-associated glycoprotein and constitute a discrete syndrome (see article on polyneuropathy associated with anti-MAG IgM antibodies).
 Monoclonal gammopathies may appear in the context of a hematologic neoplasm (multiple myeloma, B cell leukemias, etc.); in the absence of malignancy, they are referred to as monoclonal gammopathies of unknown significance (MGUS).
 Up to 1% per year of patients with MGUS will develop a hematologic neoplasm.

 Clinical features and treatment of paraproteinemic polyneuropathies vary depending on the type of monoclonal gammopathy.
 The different syndromes associated with monoclonal gammopathies are described in detail in the article on Neuropathies associated with monoclonal gammopathies.
 Their treatment depends on the underlying clinical syndrome, but, in general, demyelinating polyneuropathies associated with IgG and IgA gammopathies are managed similarly to CIDP.
 However, treatment of monoclonal IgM-associated polyneuropathies is different and usually requires a more aggressive approach.

 Myasthenia gravis.
 Myasthenia gravis is an immune-mediated disorder characterized by fatigable weakness of the skeletal muscles.
-Up to 60% of patients initially present with ptosis or diplopia (50) although weakness may involve any combination of extraocular, bulbar, limb, respiratory, and axial muscles.
+Up to 60% of patients initially present with ptosis or diplopia (62) although weakness may involve any combination of extraocular, bulbar, limb, respiratory, and axial muscles.
 Patients are sub-grouped based on autoimmune and antibody disease mechanisms, target molecules of skeletal muscle, thymic status, genetic characteristics, response to therapy, and disease phenotype.
-The disorder may be life-threatening, and severe symptoms may require a feeding tube or mechanical ventilation.
+The disorder may be life-threatening, and severe symptoms may require a temporary feeding tube or mechanical ventilation.
 Several factors can worsen the weakness, including infections, drugs, concomitant medical conditions, or psychological stress.
 These factors must be considered to select the most appropriate treatment and dosage for patients with myasthenia gravis (see the myasthenia gravis article).

 Intravenous immunoglobulin.
 Intravenous immunoglobulin is often an effective treatment most commonly given intravenously in 2 g/kg doses divided over 2 to 5 days.
-Similar outcomes have been observed with 5% or 10% intravenous infusions and subcutaneous administration (38).
+Similar outcomes have been observed with 5% or 10% intravenous infusions and subcutaneous administration (50).
 The main disadvantages of intravenous immunoglobulin are the need for repeated infusions in many patients, cost (both in time and money), and scarcity in some countries.
 Intravenous immunoglobulin is relatively safe.
 The main side effects are usually headache, fever, or hypertension.
 Serious adverse events such as aseptic meningitis or thrombotic events are rare.
 For more information, see Intravenous immunoglobulin article.

-In most studies, patients tend to have a higher level of satisfaction due to ease of access, convenience, comfort, safety, and medical assistance (67).
+In most studies, patients tend to have a higher level of satisfaction due to ease of access, convenience, comfort, safety, and medical assistance (87).
 The most common side effect is an injection site reaction, which is typically mild.
 Because high immunoglobulin serum concentrations cannot be achieved quickly through subcutaneous administration, it is not recommended as acute treatment for life-threatening symptoms.

-Facilitated subcutaneous immunoglobulin (fSQIG) is a newer formulation of SCIg consisting of human immune globulin 10% with recombinant human hyaluronidase or fSCIg allows it to be dosed at a similar frequency as intravenous immunoglobulin (58).
-The addition of hyaluronidase increases absorption and distribution of SQIg by cleaving hyaluronan, which is the main component of the subcutaneous tissue that causes resistance of fluid flow. fSQIg is currently FDA approved for primary immunodeficiency and was shown to be beneficial in multifocal motor neuropathy (126).
+Facilitated subcutaneous immunoglobulin (fSQIG) is a newer formulation of SCIg consisting of human immune globulin 10% with recombinant human hyaluronidase, which allows it to be dosed at a similar frequency as intravenous immunoglobulin (75).
+The addition of hyaluronidase increases absorption and distribution of SQIg by cleaving hyaluronan, which is the main component of the subcutaneous tissue that causes resistance of fluid flow. fSQIg is currently FDA approved for primary immunodeficiency and was shown to be beneficial in multifocal motor neuropathy (159).

 Steroids.
-Immune-mediated neuromuscular diseases may be treated with alternate-day dosing of corticosteroids, a regimen suggested to reduce long-term side effects.
-The most commonly used regimen is prednisone or prednisolone 1 to 1.5 mg/kg for 1 to 3 months followed by a slow taper over a period of months or years (46).
+Immune-mediated neuromuscular diseases may be treated with daily or alternate-day dosing of corticosteroids, a regimen suggested to reduce long-term side effects.
+The most commonly used regimen is prednisone or prednisolone 1 to 1.5 mg/kg for 1 to 3 months followed by a slow taper over a period of months or years (58).
 Steroids are effective, inexpensive, and widely available.
 Their main disadvantages are the side effects, which are frequent and diverse.
 However, when properly used, steroids are usually well-tolerated in most patients.